energinet-open-incubator/innersource-collaboration/pull_request_templates/meeting-minutes-template.md

 * Update the Project Board statuses with the correct number of cards in the specified columns
 * Copy the assignments list from the "Notes" section from the last meeting minutes and paste below the item: "Review status of assignments from last meeting" in the agenda.
 * Create a pull request and call the branch `working-session-notes-dd-mm-yyyy`(remember to apply the label `workingsession-notes`when the pull request is created)
-* Put a commit message in "Add an optional extended description..."
+* Put a commit message in "Add an optional extended description..." (you can copy this below message easiest from the "Preview" mode)
   > This adds the notes template with new agenda, carry-over etc. for the DD-MM-YYYY weekly sync session.
   >Please review, add your material, your comments on your assignments etc. before the meeting.
   >